vrob1bmv0318tb0m03wnqun2mryfeig247vsn4v/BlonAddon/README.md

 ## Commands

 ### .ad
 **Description**: Executes ad tellraw command in the first core impulse block (always active).
-Used for advertising or messaging.
+Used for advertising our discord.

 ### .core
 **Description**: Spawns a core with custom dimensions.
 Usage: `.core [w] [l] [h] [block]`